-San Diego County overflows with family-friendly fun.
+San Diego County overflows with fun for families.
 There is plenty for all ages to enjoy in this sunny Southern California town.
-As a mom who lived San Diego for 15 years and who returns regularly with her brood, here are my picks for the 15 best San Diego attractions for kids.
+As a mom who lived San Diego for 15 years and who returns regularly with her brood, here are my picks for the best San Diego attractions for kids.
 I've also included my favorite restaurants and hotels for kids in America's Finest City to ensure your San Diego family vacation is tops.

 15. Old Town California